nlsy-links/NlsyLinks/about_collaborators.md

 ***
 ***
 # Investigators

-*For a recent description of the current team, please see:* Research Media Ltd. (November, 2013).
+*For a recent description of the current kinship link team (and also background and description of the overall projects), please see:*

+Research Media Ltd. (November, 2013).
 [Family Ties and Kinship Links](./reports/Rodgers2013-InternationalInnovation.pdf).  *International Innovation*.

 ***
 ### Vanderbilt University, Peabody College of Education, Department of Psychology and Human Development
-Vanderbilt's Peabody College, [Department of Psychology and Human Development](http://www.vanderbilt.edu/psychological_sciences/) of [Vandebilt University](http://www.vanderbilt.edu/) serve as the primary money getters zzzzzzzzzzzz.
-Current members are [Joe Rodgers](http://www.vanderbilt.edu/psychological_sciences/bio/joe-rodgers) and [S. Mason Garrison](http://www.smasongarrison.com).
+The PI, [Joe Rodgers](http://www.vanderbilt.edu/psychological_sciences/bio/joe-rodgers), recently retired as George Lynn Cross Research Professor Emeritus from the [University of Oklahoma](http://www.ou.edu/) Department of [Psychology](http://www.ou.edu/cas/psychology/), and moved to Vanderbilt's [Peabody College of Education](http://peabody.vanderbilt.edu/), [Department of Psychology and Human Development](http://www.vanderbilt.edu/psychological_sciences/) to Direct the Quantitative Methods program.
+For over 20 years he has been the coordinator of the NLSY Kinship Links project, and the PI on associated NIH grants.
+His first Vanderbilt graduate student, [S. Mason Garrison](http://www.smasongarrison.com), is now working on the project.

 The current work on the NLSY Kinship links has been supported by NIH Grant R01-HD065865 (May 1, 2011 to December 31, 2014;  Joe Rodgers, PI).
 Previous kinship linking activity was supported by two previous NIH grants, the first in the 1990s, the second in the early 2000s.